Welcome to the new KidsHealth website! See what is new.

 If your child becomes very unwell, call an ambulance by dialling 111 within New Zealand (use the appropriate emergency number in other countries) and ask for urgent medical help.

-Check some resources on recovering from COVID
+Check some resources on recovering from long COVID

 Check out a couple of posters from an organisation in the UK.